 Caleb mumbled something not meant for hearing.
 “Don’t worry about him,” Conall told Josah.
 “How much time do you need?”

 “I told your father that I would be back by a fortnight.
 I’ll leave word at the Pouring Rain Pub, down King’s Road, if something changes.
 It should be the first pub in Cornor if things haven’t changed.”

-The three boys stared at each other, a bit uncomfortable.
-Conall laughed, “Well, you won’t have me ordering you around for a while.”
+There was an uncomfortable moment when the three boys stared at each other.
+Conall laughed.
+“Well, you won’t have me ordering you around for a while.”
 He stood up straight, standing a little taller than Josah.